kedro-org/kedro/docs/source/configuration/configuration_basics.md

 ```

 ## Configuration loading
-Kedro-specific configuration (e.g., `DataCatalog` configuration for I/O) is loaded using a configuration loader class, by default, this is [`ConfigLoader`](/kedro.config.ConfigLoader).
+Kedro-specific configuration (e.g., `DataCatalog` configuration for I/O) is loaded using a configuration loader class, by default, this is [`ConfigLoader`](/kedro.config.ConfigLoader) for
+projects created with Kedro `0.18.13` or older and has been set to `OmegaConfigLoader` for projects created with Kedro `0.18.13` onwards.
 When you interact with Kedro through the command line, e.g. by running `kedro run`, Kedro loads all project configuration in the configuration source through this configuration loader.

 The loader recursively scans for configuration files inside the `conf` folder, firstly in `conf/base` (`base` being the default environment) and then in `conf/local` (`local` being the designated overriding environment).